Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 TOMMY’S NIGHT OF HORROR

-“I’s goin’ out,” he shouts to Auntie Em, as he runs out the door.
-It’s late, but he knows where friends are smoking dope and hanging out.
+“I’s goin’ out,” he shouts to Auntie Em, running out the door.
+It’s late, but he knows where friends are hanging out and smoking dope.
 He needs to stop obsessing on Huck.
 It always brings him down.
 The old cemetery off Dixie Highway in North Lauderdale is the regular spot.

-Soon he’s kicking back with four boys his age and a couple of girls, who don’t smoke but like hanging out with the boys.
+Soon he’s kicking it with four boys his age and a couple of girls, who don’t smoke but like hanging out with the boys.
 One girl, Tray, is talking non-stop to his left ear.
 He is high and has stopped listening.
 They’ve had sex, a couple of times.
-It isn’t bad, just not as intense as when he does it with ol’ Huck.
+It isn’t bad, just not as intense as when he does it with old Huck.

 “Damn, I’s getting’ ta be a total fag,” he thinks.
 “Maybe I just need to practice more, like when I’s 14 and always cum too soon around Huck.
 Hell, all Huck had ta do was sound sexy and I instantly went off.
 I’s too lame ta control my dick.”